jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 ### IT Orchestration

 In looking at these tools, Vagrant, Packer, Preseed, and Kickstart, we begin to see a world of automation opening up to us.
 In a sense these technologies are the culmination of the Unix concepts of small tools doing one things--or shell scripts on steroids, so to speak.
 Each of these technologies is beyond the scope of this book, but here are some podcasts and links to learn more about them.
+Some relate to installing traditional virtual machines, some to bare metal installs, others assume cloud platforms.

 * [SaltStack](https://www.saltstack.com/ "Saltstack")
   * [Podcast](https://twit.tv/shows/floss-weekly/episodes/262 "SaltStack Podcast")